Neelakurinji123/kindle-weather-display/README.md

 Edit settings.xml

 ## internet access
-Old system is potential security risk in generally.
+Old system is potential security risk in general.
 But in the case of internet access is as followings:

 ### server
 Enable masquerade or snat: